knbknb/find-emoji-dik/README.md

 - a Mastodon account, an OpenAI account
 - API keys+secret for Mastodon, API key for OpenAI
 - the Mastodon account should follow the mobydick bot
-- a local copy of the book "Moby Dick" in a text file
+- a local copy of the book "Moby Dick" in a text file.
+Here, `data/moby-dick-lowercase.txt`.
 - Python: see `requirements.txt` file

 ### .env File